fhnaumann/ucumate/docs/home.md

 ---
 order: 100
 ---
-# Ucumate
+# ucumate

-Ucumate is a developer-friendly Java library for parsing, validating, canonicalizing, and converting units of measure based on the [Unified Code for Units of Measure (UCUM)](https://ucum.org/) standard.
+ucumate is a developer-friendly Java library for parsing, validating, canonicalizing, and converting units of measure based on the [Unified Code for Units of Measure (UCUM)](https://ucum.org/) standard.
 It provides validation, canonicalization, and conversion support with high decimal precision if desired.
 Furthermore, all *special units* are supported.

+This library requires Java 21 to run.
 Currently, all dependencies are hosted through jitpack so you need add their repository in the `pom.xml`.

 ```xml